xhyrom/discord-datamining/data/articles/normal/articles/18347288083991/content.md

 <p>A: This promotion runs from October 24, 2023 (10AM PST) to November 23, 2023 (11:59PM PST).</p>
 <p>After November 23, 2023 (11:59PM PST), Nitro members will no longer be able to claim a trial code.</p>
 <p><strong>Q: How long does my Picsart Pro/Picsart Gold code last for in my Gift Inventory?</strong></p>
-<p>A: Once a code is claimed in the Gift Inventory in Discord, all Picsart Pro or Picsart Gold codes must be redeemed by December 23, 2023 (11:59PM PST).</p>
+<p>A: Once a code is claimed in the Gift Inventory in Discord, all Picsart Pro or Picsart Gold codes must be redeemed by November 23, 2023 (11:59PM PST).</p>
-<p>If a code has not been redeemed to the Picsart account by December 23, 2023 (11:59PM PST), it will expire and you will no longer be able to claim 1 month of Picsart Pro/Picsart Gold.</p>
+<p>If a code has not been redeemed to the Picsart account by November 23, 2023 (11:59PM PST), it will expire and you will no longer be able to claim 1 month of Picsart Pro/Picsart Gold.</p>
+<p><strong>Q: Can I share my Picsart Pro/Picsart Gold code with a friend?</strong></p>
+<p>A: Unfortunately, no, you should not share your Picsart Pro/Picsart Gold promo code with a friend.
+Each code is developed for each Discord Nitro member and the code will not work if shared with a friend.</p>
 <h2 id="h_01HDEQFCK313HKQR8MFH08BZ0N">Eligibility For The Promotion</h2>
 <p><strong>Q: Who can claim this promotion in the Discord Gift Inventory?</strong></p>
 <p>A: All current and new Nitro members are eligible for this perk. </p>